JohanVer/freicar_docs/docs/code_style.md

             "default": "0.5"
 }
 ```

+Note that the actual value is dynamically set to the value that you want during the competition.
+However, a default value should be specified.

 We provide an example repository structure with `start.sh` script in the freicar_demo_submission repository: https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_demo_submission.git.
 Carefully study this structure and make sure your repository matches.